-Consistently checking your business website performance will help you determine which parts of the site are working and where you should focus on more.
+Consistently checking your website performance helps you determine which parts of the site are working and where you should focus.
 Is your homepage doing great?
 Do you need more views on your blog?
 Is your landing page getting enough traffic?
 What and where are your best sources of web traffic?
 These are some of the questions you need to ask yourself when assessing your website.

 Fortunately, there are lots of useful tools that can help you track your website performance.
 But before we go through our recommendations, first let’s discuss web analytics and web metrics.
-Understanding these two can make your tracking experience smooth and efficient, as analyzing website data— with all the numbers, graphs, and measures— can be overwhelming at times, especially if you’re a newcomer.
+Understanding these two can make your tracking experience smooth and efficient.
+Analyzing data with all the numbers, graphs, and measures can be overwhelming at times, especially if you’re a newcomer.

-Web analytics is the continuous process of analyzing your data and your competitors’ data and using that information to improve your website.
+Web analytics is the continuous process of analyzing your data and your competitors’ data.
+You use that information to improve your website.
 It’s an important step in optimizing your website performance.
-Web analytics can help you determine the user behavior on your website, as well as the problems that need to be fixed, such as poor load speeds, crashing pages, low traffic pages, and more.
+It can help you determine the user behavior on your website.
+This includes problems that need to be fixed, such as poor load speeds, crashing pages, low traffic pages, and more.

 Here are some of the common web metric tools to look at and what they measure:

-- Bounce rate – The number of people who visited your website but immediately left.
-This can happen by accident (people clicked on your website by mistake) or on purpose (they didn’t find what they need on your website or, worse, they didn’t like it at all).
+- Bounce rate – The number of people who visited your website but immediately left, this can happen by accident.
+People clicked on your website by mistake, they didn’t find what they need, or they didn’t like it at all.

 - Unique visits – The total number of people who visited your website during a specific timeframe (week, month, year).